-Find other experts on the science and public health aspects of COVID-19, the pandemic's impact on the economy and industries, and other societal impacts of the crisis.
+If you are interested in other angles, please find other experts on vaccines and the impact of the pandemic on the healthcare systems, science and public health aspects of COVID-19, the pandemic's impact on the economy and industries and other societal impacts of the crisis.

 N‘Dri Thérèse Assié-Lumumba has worked in, and traveled to, more than 50 countries in North and South America, the Caribbean, Asia and Europe and throughout the African continent where she is familiar with social contexts and is involved with institution building and social transformation.
 She is available for interviews about the implications of COVID-19 in Africa and its aftermath in rethinking global inter-dependence and common humanity.

 Christopher Barrett is an agricultural and development economist whose research centers around poverty, food insecurity and environmental stress in the developing world.
 He can comment on how COVID-19 will impact low-income countries and the global South.
 He says that in many of those countries, formal sector employment is too modest to enable governments to simply support businesses’ payrolls, as many European governments and the U.S. are doing.
 But governments and charitable organizations have other tools to limit the damage and speed recovery once health systems prove able to manage the virus.

 Kaushik Basu is a former chief economist of the World Bank and former chief economic advisor to the Indian government.
 Basu has argued that a far-reaching global crisis demands a comprehensive global response.
 About India, he says that the government needs to reach out to migrant laborers.

 Alexandra Cirone, professor in the department of government and an expert in European politics, can talk about the EU response to the coronavirus crisis, with a particular focus on the U.K. She has been following news of the British prime minister's worsening condition and says that Boris Johnson's hospitalization poses the question of what an emergency leadership selection would look like for U.K.’s Conservative Party.